alcode111/SwiftUIBBQuotes/README.md

 ## Features

-- **API**: Utilizes the Breaking Bad API to fetch random quotes and character information, seamlessly integrated within the ViewModel and FetchController components.
 - **Random Quote Display**: Tap the "Get Random Quote" button to fetch and display a random quote from the selected show.
 - **Character Information**: View the character name and an image of the character associated with the displayed quote.
 - **Dynamic Theming**: Supports both light and dark mode for optimal viewing experience.